VACUMM/vacumm/doc/sphinx/source/user.install.prereq.rst

      - Yes for advanced diags.
      - Sea water properties
    * - :pypi:`PIL (1.1.7)`
-     - Non
+     - No
-     - Manipulation d'images
+     - Manipulate images
+   * - :pypi:`readline (1.1.7)`
+     - No (if install failed with UV-CDAT)
+     - Useful for commandline history
    * - :pypi:`xlutils (1.5.2)`
      - No
      - Manipulate Excel files.